 ACE considers all highly liquid investments with an original maturity of three months or less at the date of purchase to be cash equivalents.
-At March 31, 2019 and 2018, cash equivalents consisted of a money market mutual fund.
+At March 31, 2020 and 2019, cash equivalents consisted of a money market mutual fund.

-Investments and Investment Income
+Investments and Investment Return

 Investments in money market mutual funds are carried at cost, which approximates fair value.
 Investments in negotiable certificates of deposit are carried at fair value.
 Fair value is determined using quoted market prices.
-Investment income consists of interest and the net change for the year in the fair value of investments.
+Investment return consists of interest and the net change for the year in the fair value of investments.